jayrambhia/jayrambhia.github.com/_posts/2018-05-02-android-lint-checks.markdown

 slug: android-lint
 title: Get started with Android Lint - Custom Lint Rules
 description: Use Android Lint tool to write custom lint rules to detect and prevent potential issues and bugs.
 Write a basic rule to detect usage textAppearance in TextView in XML layouts and setup the lint module to run with gradle and Android Studio.
-keywords: [android, android development, lint, kotlin, android studio, lint custom rule, lint xml resource, custom lint, how to write custom lint rule, fix lint gradle, continuous integration]
+keywords: [android lint, android studio lint warning, lint custom rule, lint xml resource, custom lint, how to write custom lint rule, fix lint gradle]
 category_tag: [Android, Lint]
 ---